pro-android-wearables/courseware/session_2/readme.md

 As you might not have a Smartwatch, we have prepared the session for you to run the examples between a real mobile phone and an emulated watch.
 All of the examples will work also between a phone and a real watch.

 Andreas does, as a matter of fact, recommend using either WiFi or BT debugging instead of the USB cable with your phone.
 Everything explained here should also work for that scenario.
+Check [this page] (http://developer.android.com/tools/help/adb.html#wireless) for more information on how to configure the wireless debugging.

 ## Notifications